itu-algorithms/itu.algs4/CONTRIBUTING.md

 ## Testing

-Before you can run tests, you should install this package in "editable" mode, and install its development dependencies:
+Before you can run tests, you should clone the repository, and install the package in "editable" mode, including its development dependencies:
 ```bash
 pip install --upgrade -e '.[dev]'
 ```